joomla-framework/uri/README.md

 In version __DEPLOY_VERSION__ the UriInterface was made compatible with the getter methods defined in PSR-7.

-The UriImmutable class fully implements PSR-7 and can be injected into any PSR-7 compatible application.
+The PsrUri class fully implements PSR-7 and can be injected into any PSR-7 compatible application.

 ### Usage